Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 #### O-TXID

-It is short for Omni-UTXO transaction ID and is generated according to the input O-UTXO indexes.
+It is short for OMNI-UTXO transaction ID and is generated according to the input O-UTXO indexes.
 O-TXID MAY be generated as following

 ```js